TheLeanArt/TheLateDemo/README.md

 *Note:* `compo_border.*` may be created from `compo_border.png` using the [SGB Border Converter](https://www.marcrobledo.com/super-game-boy-border-converter/).

+## Thanks

+* calc84maniac for the optimisations
+* ISSOtm for helpful optimisation ideas
+* nitro2k01 and ku🐧 for fixing the colour LUTs

 ## License

 [MIT License](LICENSE) with the following exception: